When to Forage Stinging Nettle?

 I usually scratch the itchy spot a few times over 5-10 minutes and it goes away on its own but apparently jewel weed is the natural antidote!
 I gotta try it this summer.

-Want to learn more about edible plants in the Midwest?
+Want to learn more about edible plants in South Dakota and the Northern Plains?